213Haider/news-aggregator-api/README.md

 6. Add input validation for user registration and news preference updates.

 7. Test the API using Postman or Curl to ensure it works as expected. ✅

+8. 🔍 Review the project from Week 2 and identify potential security vulnerabilities.

+9. 🔒 Implement input validation and sanitization for user registration, event creation, and updates.

+10. ⚡️ Optimize performance by implementing caching, if not done in the previous week's optional extension.

+11. 🧪 Set up unit testing and write test cases for the API endpoints, focusing on testing input validation and proper functioning of CRUD operations.
+Make sure to achieve good test coverage and test edge cases.

+12. 🔧 Refactor the API code to improve error handling, ensuring that appropriate error messages are returned for different types of errors (e.g., validation errors, authentication errors, authorization errors, and server errors).

+13. ✅ Test the API using Postman or Curl to ensure it works as expected and that the implemented security measures are effective.